righthalfplane/SdrGlut/README.md

 https://groups.google.com/g/sdrglut-users

 SdrGlut is a simple software defined radio player.
 Using glut for drawing and glui for its dialogs makes it tiny compared to programs that use QT5 or wxWidgets.
 SdrGlut uses liquid-sdr and SoapySDR to preform the SDR calculations.
-The audio is handled by OpenAL and RtAudio.
+The audio is handled by OpenAL and RtAudio. iqSDR has much overlap with SdrGlut, but now it is getting its own new capibilities.

-SdrGlut has a new Voice Command Module.
-It can be programed to record any frequency in any mode at any time.
-Listen is an example of a program that receives the data.
-Listen can decode AM, FM, NBFM, USB, LSB and output the audio to the speakers or another program.
-SdrGlut now has digital filter design mode.
-It can do highpass, lowpass, bandpass and bandstop filters.
-Best of all - it generates a c++ program that implements and tests the filter - so there is no question about how to make it work.
-It adds Voltage bias for powered antennas and Direct Sample Mode for RTL devices.
-It adds a window that can use the transmit capable SDRs as a signal generator for testing AM, NBFM, USB, and LSB devices.
-It has a prebuild exe for macOS, a zipped folder for Windows.

 ## Demo videos
 - [An Introduction to SdrGlut (A software defined radio)](https://youtu.be/JEXK-r6PvmA)